Guide · Coach · Hypnotherapist

 That love led me to straw bale construction and timber framing, and eventually to founding Straw & Timber Craftsmen — a design-build company in Gunnison, Colorado that I ran for twenty years.

 Eighteen years of employees.
-A nonprofit school teaching strawbale construction for low-income families.
+A nonprofit school teaching students straw bale construction, which yielded a homes for low-income families.
 Executive Director of the Colorado Straw Bale Association.
-An international conference.
+An international Natural Building conference.

 The outer work demanded an equal inner practice to sustain it